DEVS 890 Directed Readings in Development Studies

 DEVS 801 The Political Economy of Development This course provides a comprehensive introduction to the relationship between political economy and the ideas and practices of development.
 The course grounds students in core theories, both classical and contemporary.
 It then examines key themes and controversies to illustrate the relationships between the political economy and development policies.
 This is a mandatory course for all graduate students in Global Development Studies.
 Fall.
 S. Soederberg.

-The MA program has been designed with two streams: a course-based Master's and a research-based Master's.
+The MA program has been designed with two streams: a course-based Master's degree and a research-based Master's degree.
 All students are initially accepted into the one-year course-based stream.
 Interested and qualified students may then apply to switch to the research option with up to an additional full year to complete.